Freight Shipping from Orlando to Charleston

 How much does it cost to ship freight from Orlando to Charleston?

-Full truckload (FTL) rates from Orlando, FL to Charleston, SC currently range from $854-$1,052 for a standard dry van load over the 397-mile route.
+Full truckload (FTL) rates from Orlando, FL to Charleston, SC currently range $854-$1,052 (roughly $2.16-$2.65 per mile over 397 miles).
 LTL shipments typically cost $418-$737 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Orlando to Charleston?

-Standard FTL transit from Orlando to Charleston is approximately 7 hrs by truck over 397 miles.
+Standard FTL transit from Orlando to Charleston is approximately 7 hrs by truck over 397 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Orlando to Charleston freight?